menu

 One of the benefits of Inlet - Long Lake is that there is very little traffic.
 The average commute to work is 18.85 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Inlet - Long Lake does not have a public transit system used by locals to get to and from work.
+Inlet - Long Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Inlet - Long Lake are very well educated compared to the average community in the nation: 35.75% of adults in Inlet - Long Lake have a bachelor's degree or even advanced degree.
+The population of Inlet - Long Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.75% of adults in Inlet - Long Lake have a bachelor's degree or even advanced degree.

 The per capita income in Inlet - Long Lake in 2022 was $41,605, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,420 for a family of four.
 However, Inlet - Long Lake contains both very wealthy and poor people as well.